vkhatri/chef-ddnsupdate/README.md

 ddnsupdate Cookbook
 ===================

-This is an [OpsCode Chef] cookbook for Managing BIND DNS Resource Records using nsupdate.
+This is a [Chef] cookbook for Managing BIND DNS Resource Records using nsupdate.

 This cookbook was primarily developed to Manage an Internal BIND DNS Domain Dynamic Records for Instances in Amazon EC2 infrastructure (where DHCP could not perform DNS Dynamic Records Updates, this